-General and administrative expenses increased \$0.2 million, or 2%, from \$11.4 million for the year ended December 31, 2015 to \$11.6 million for the year ended December 31, 2016.
-The increase was due primarily to an increase in cash bonus compensation, non-cash stock-based compensation and other expenses to support the growth of our business.
-Depreciation expenses remained flat at \$1.9 million for the years ended December 31, 2015 and 2016.
+General and administrative expenses increased \$5.3 million, or 46%, from \$11.6 million for the year ended December 31, 2016 to \$17.0 million for the year ended December 31, 2017.
+The increase was due primarily to the addition of personnel and resources to support the growth of our business, additional public company costs incurred after our IPO and \$2.0 million of additional stock compensation expense related to the accelerated vesting of restricted stock upon our IPO.
+Depreciation and amortization expenses increased \$0.5 million, or 26%, from \$1.9 million for the year ended December 31, 2016 to \$2.4 million for the year ended December 31, 2017.
+The increase was primarily due to prior increased investments in consigned surgical instrument sets and amortization on intangible licenses.